It’s Smart to Use Pets In Marketing and Advertising Campaigns

 Basics of Advertising

-Let’s look at some really basic factors to be aware of if you design ads, or ever have the need of the persuasive skills in any way.
+Let’s look at some basic factors to consider if you design ads or ever need persuasive skills in any way.

-Aristotle defined three dimensions of persuasion as being ethos (character), pathos (emotion) and logos (logic), and while all important, he gave extra weight to the dimensions of ethos, or the specific qualities of character including knowledge, sagacity, goodwill, similarity, and dynamism.
-People are more likely to relate and agree with others they find these characteristics present in.
+Aristotle defined three dimensions of persuasion: ethos (character), pathos (emotion), and logos (logic).
+While all are important, he gave extra weight to ethos—the specific qualities of character, including knowledge, wisdom, goodwill, similarity, and dynamism.
+People are more likely to relate to and agree with others they find these characteristics in.

-Any good, basic crash course on writing an ad in contemporary society will instruct you to have a
+A good, basic crash course on writing an ad in contemporary society will instruct you to include:

 • Headline